Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 So

-you were asked by my calling.
-You were asked by my calling.
+you were asked by my colleague.

 I was attacking good people.
 A regular order, Madam Chair, so I can ask a question.